scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 27%
    :figclass: bht

-   The snippet code with a duplicated copy in a comment. :label:`snipsplus`
+   An examples of a *cctbx* snippet with a duplicated copy in a comment. :label:`snipsplus`

 The atomic coordinates of the biomolecular structures are the other major type of data that are intimately associated with diffraction data.